olaniyan4m/Thenga-Project/CUSTOMER_STOREFRONT_DEMO.md

 # 🛍️ Customer Storefront - What Customers See

-## **When a merchant shares their Pezela store link, customers see this beautiful, mobile-optimized storefront:**
+## **When a merchant shares their Thenga store link, customers see this beautiful, mobile-optimized storefront:**

 ---